Why I need a husband. Or a personal assistant. Or at least a dishwasher.

 That would be so great.

-He can put my air conditioner in.
+A husband can put my air conditioner in the window.

 I was at dinner with two women and, when I mentioned that the lightbulb in my bedroom had burned out and that I was waiting for my male friend to come over to help change it, they gasped.
 “If I can’t do it myself it’s not getting done,” one of them declared.